paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 Section was formerly classified to [section 402c of this title](./chapter-015-national-security.md#section-402c) prior to editorial reclassification and renumbering as this section.

 #### Amendments
+2024—Subsec. (f)(3).
+Pub.
+L. 118–159 substituted “Director of the National Counterintelligence and Security Center” for “National Counterintelligence Executive”.

 2023—Subsec. (d).
 Pub.
 L. 118–31, § 7305(a)(2), added subsec. (d).
 Former subsec. (d) redesignated (e).

 Subsec. (d)(7)(A).
 Pub.
 L. 118–31, § 7303, amended subpar.
 (A) generally.
 Prior to amendment, text read as follows: “To carry out and coordinate surveys of the vulnerability of the United States Government, and the private sector, to intelligence threats in order to identify the areas, programs, and activities that require protection from such threats.”